NYC firefighter dies battling blaze on Harlem movie set

-HARLEM, N.Y.
-(AP) — A New York City firefighter has been killed after a massive fire broke out at a building in Harlem where a movie directed by Edward Norton was being shot.
+NEW YORK (AP) — A New York City firefighter has been killed after a massive fire broke out at a building in Harlem where a movie directed by Edward Norton was being shot.

 New York Fire Department Commissioner Daniel Nigro said the blaze erupted in the basement of an unoccupied residential building about 11 p.m.
 Thursday.
 Nigro said two other firefighters suffered burns and were in serious condition, and three other people were injured.